 But if this was a story designed around a philosophical question, then this is a perfectly fine ending.

 The meaning of The Lobster‘s ending

 In storytelling, there’s a basic need to bring the narrative to a moment of climactic choice.
 Stories that want to resolve will show this choice and then show the reaction of the world to that choice.
 So in Star Wars, Luke has to decide whether or not to help the Rebel forces blow up the Death Star.
 He chooses to.
 Then we watch that play out.
 He succeeds.
 The Death Star explodes.
 Everyone is happy.
 That’s some resolution.

 But if Star Wars was an exercise in philosophy then it would end with Luke having to decide whether or not to join a Rebel army and take the lives of the enemy.
 We’d be left without an answer.
 We’d never know if the Empire wins or loses.
-If Luke becomes a hero or dies trying or scurries away out of fear.
+If Luke becomes a hero, or loses his life trying, or scurries away out of fear.
 We’d just have endless debates.

 Why do philosophical endings deny us the satisfaction of a character making a decision?

 Because it begs the question, “What do you think happens? “

 Which is a different way of asking, “What would you do in this situation?”

 To eye or not to eye, that is the question